Heritage Week

 Events and projects can involve developing something new, or revisiting a heritage project or research into an aspect of our heritage that you have already worked on.

-If you would like to get involved as a project organiser, here’s how!
+If you would like to get involved as an event and/or project organiser, here’s how!

 1. Register as an organiser